scchess/Qualimap/doc/analysis.rst

 :guilabel:`Regions file(GFF/BED file)`
   The path to the annotation file that defines the regions of interest.
 The file must be **tab-separated** and have `GFF <http://genome.ucsc.edu/FAQ/FAQformat.html#format3>`_/`GTF <http://genome.ucsc.edu/FAQ/FAQformat.html#format4>`_  or `BED <http://genome.ucsc.edu/FAQ/FAQformat.html# format1>`_ format.

+.. note:: A typical problem when working with human genome annotations is the inconsistency between chromosome names due to "chr" prefix.
+For example, Ensemble annotations do not include this prefix, while UCSC annotations do.
+This can become a problem when asscociating regions file with the BAM alignment.
+Qualimap handles this problem: if the reference sequence of a region has "chr" prefix, it tries to search for sequence name with prefix and without prefix.

 :guilabel:`Library strand specificity`

   The sequencing protocol strand specificity: *non-strand-specific*, *forward-stranded* or *reverse-stranded*.
 This information is required to calculate the number of **correct strand** reads.